Tips to help you drive in the snow this winter

 - Make sure hoses, fan belts and all components are working properly.

 - Check the tire pressure, tread life and consider installing winter tires.

-- Locate the spare tire, jack, and ice scrapper.
+- Locate the spare tire, jack and ice scraper.

 - Inspect your wiper blades to make sure they're functional and in good condition.

 - If your vehicle runs on diesel, be wary about the fact that diesel fuel can gel in very cold temperatures.
 Winter fuel additives should be considered as a preventative.
 Also be cautious that your fuel filter could potentially become blocked with gelled fuel, which would cause the vehicle to stall.
 Timing with an anti-gelling fuel additive would be a good preventative.

 Winter driving has its own set of challenges from the moment you start your vehicle.
 Here are some useful winter driving suggestions:

 - Clear frost, snow and ice thoroughly from all windows and exterior mirrors of your car.
 Brush snow away so it does not blow into your line of sight while driving.